a-hamdi/GPU/README.md

 - Explore additional enhancements and optimizations discussed in Chapter 12 to refine the BFS algorithm further.
 - Prepare a performance comparison between CPU and GPU implementations in the subsequent days.

+## Day 14

+### File: `cmpFHD.cu`
+**Summary:**
+Implemented the FHD (Fully-Hybrid Domain) algorithm for non-Cartesian magnetic resonance imaging (MRI) reconstruction in CUDA.
+The code focuses on optimizing the parallelism structure to handle iterative reconstruction efficiently, aiming to balance computational load while reducing memory footprint.

+**Learned:**
+- Gained insights into non-Cartesian MRI imaging techniques and their relevance in modern medical imaging applications.
+- Developed an understanding of iterative reconstruction methods and how parallelization can significantly improve performance in reconstructing images from non-Cartesian data.
+- Implemented optimizations to address common challenges in MRI reconstruction, such as memory bandwidth limitations and computational heavy-lifting.

+### File: `cmpFHD_real_image.cu`
+**Summary:**
+Built upon the previous implementation of the FHD algorithm to include real image reading and processing capabilities.
+This version takes an actual image, applies the FHD reconstruction algorithm, and outputs the reconstructed image, demonstrating practical applicability of the CUDA code.

+**Learned:**
+- Expanded the previous understanding of memory management and kernel optimization by integrating real-world data processing into the workflow.
+- Familiarized myself with image I/O operations in CUDA, allowing for the handling of real data as input for reconstruction algorithms.

+### Reading:
+- Completed **Chapter 14** of the PMPP book.
+  - Delved into the case study of non-Cartesian magnetic resonance imaging, which provided:
+    - Background on the principles and necessities driving advancements in MRI technology.
+    - A comprehensive look at iterative reconstruction techniques that enhance image quality using statistical estimation methods.
+    - Detailed steps on optimizing the kernel parallelism structure to maximize performance and minimize memory constraints in handling MRI data.
+    - Insights into experimental performance tuning, particularly the advantages of leveraging hardware trigonometry functions to achieve rapid computations.

+---

 ### Future challenges:
-Day 15 - mandatory FA2-forward
+- Day 15 - mandatory FA2-forward
-Day 20 - mandatory FA2-bakcwards
+- Day 20 - mandatory FA2-bakcwards
-Day 20 - optional fused chunked CE loss + backwards. we can use Liger Kernel as reference implementation to copy.
+- Day 20 - optional fused chunked CE loss + backwards. we can use Liger Kernel as reference implementation to copy.